ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 My first contact with the Fairlight Strael was through [road.cc](https://road.cc/content/review/216171-fairlight-cycles-strael), around 2017, when Stu Kerton reviewed the bike and gave it an excellent rating.

 > Taking everything into account, the Strael is pretty hard to knock, especially for the non-racer.
 If you want a bike you can train on, bimble about on, credit card tour on, or just get out there and wring the neck of for a full-on blast around the lanes while enjoying each and every mile, the Fairlight ticks all of the boxes.
 >
 > A truly stunning four-season machine with an infectious grin factor and amazing handling.
 >
 > <footer>Stu Kerton, <cite>
 >   <a href="https://road.cc/content/review/216171-fairlight-cycles-strael">Fairlight Cycles Strael</a>
 > </cite>, road.cc 2017</footer>

 I was not particularly interested in a steel bike, actually I was far away of it.
-It was more out of curiosity that I wanted to know why someone would consider an _old school steel bike_ as being top of the range, even compared to modern carbon bikes.^[At the time I was riding a Rose Carbon XEON Team GF 57cm frame with SRAM Red and Mavic Cosmic Carbon Pro wheels.
-Still, in 2021, the Rose is my road bike and I´m very satisfied with the Rose.
-Also, the service you get from Rose is top.
-I had never any reason to complain.]
+It was more out of curiosity that I wanted to know why someone would consider an *old school steel bike* as being top of the range, even compared to modern carbon bikes.

 The ride quality seemed to be impressive.
 Fast, direct, yet comfortable to be used as an endurance bike.
 The next thing to check was the geometry and that´s where the story started lifting off for me.
 [Fairlight](https://fairlightcycles.com) is a small bike brand based in London, founded by Dom Thomas and Jon Reid.
 All their bikes are designed around _[Proportional Geometry](https://fairlightcycles.com/proportional-geometry/)_, which means you can have each frame size in a _regular_ and a _tall_ option.
 That´s something I don´t see with other brands, even the big ones.
 The fact that Dom Thomas, the bike designer, is taking so much care about rider needs cannot be over-emphasized in my view. 🙌